C-NERD/clinical-notes/pages/Cause, Risk factors, Differentials in history of presenting complaints in meningitis.md

 - Rule outs:
 	- Malaria by confirming absence of hx of #[[Malaria specific symptoms]]
-	- Upper respiratory tract infection
+	- Upper respiratory tract infection by confirming absence of hx of #[[Upper respiratory tract specific symptoms]]